compas-dev/compas/docs/tutorial/data.rst

 .. rst-class:: lead

-    The data package provides a base class (:class:`compas.data.Data`) for all data objects in the COMPAS framework (see :ref:`Inheritance Diagrams`), the mechanism for serialisation of data to JSON format, and the base infrastructure for validation of the data of COMPAS objects in both the original Python and serialised JSON formats.
+    The data package provides a base class (:class:`compas.data.Data`) for all data objects in the COMPAS framework (see :ref:`Inheritance Diagrams`), the mechanism for serialization of data to JSON format, and the base infrastructure for validation of the data of COMPAS objects in both the original Python and serialized JSON formats.

 ::